Cyfrin/Updraft/courses/security/4-puppy-raffle/64-exercises/+page.md

 Navigate to [**sc-exploits-minimized**](https://github.com/Cyfrin/sc-exploits-minimized) repo.

 In the same area of this repo where we'd reference our simplified Remix examples, we've additional sections available to you, including `Ethernaut`, `Damn Vulnerable DeFi` and `Case Studies`.
-These are invaluable resources to challenge yourself and learn more about the security eco-system in Web3.
+These are invaluable resources to challenge yourself and learn more about the security ecosystem in Web3.

 ### Ethernaut